iExecBlockchainComputing/deploy-workerpool/README.md

 $ docker image prune --all --force
 ```

 It is better to prune docker images when no task is running and to restart the worker service afterwards.
-If you do not want to restart the worker service, make sure not to delete pre-compute and post-compute images in case you run a TEE worker.
+If you do not want to restart the worker service, make sure not to delete iexec-las, tee-worker-pre-compute and tee-worker-post-compute images in case you run a TEE worker.